Oakland Tribune: The Knowland Family era

+In 1911, Dargie died.
 After five terms in the United States House of Representatives, Joseph R. Knowland (1873–1966) purchased the Oakland Tribune from Dargie's widow, Hermina Peralta Dargie.
 In his first edition as publisher of the Oakland Tribune, November 14, 1915, he wrote, "It is perfectly understood that what the Tribune does, rather than what it promises, will determine the true measure of its worth; and with that understanding, the Tribune, under its new control, girds to its work."

 Knowland moved the Tribune to a new location at 13th and Franklin Streets on March 25, 1918.
 Under Knowland, the Tribune became one-third of a triumvirate of California Republican newspapers with conservative viewpoints, along with the Los Angeles Times and San Francisco Chronicle.
 The Tribune endorsed Republican candidates and "J.R." (as Knowland was widely known) often picked and controlled Republican elected officials.
 The Tribune would make many political careers, the most noted being Knowland's own son William F. Knowland and Earl Warren.